sea-of-stuff/sos/sos-experiments/README.md

 ```

-If the remote opetion is **true**, then the **ChicShock** utility will distribute it to the specified node.
+If the remote option is **true**, then the **ChicShock** utility will distribute it to the specified node.
 The configuration will then change as follows:

 ```
 "experimentnode": {